 As I continue to practice plastic surgery, I look for ways to improve the operations I have been doing for years to achieve better results.
 One such procedure is the breast lift (mastopexy), most often using breast implants (augmentation mastopexy).
-Several aspects of how I do this have evolved, and presently I think I am getting the best results I ever have.
+Several aspects of how I perform a breast augmentation and lift at my Knoxville, TN, practice have evolved, and presently I think I am getting the best results I ever have.

 There are three key factors for this: volume placement, advances in implant technology, and support of the breast volume.